Dawn House School’s 6th Form offers students an exciting range of learning opportunities.

 Our 6th Form has a very close partnership with the nearby Vision West Nottinghamshire College and in the past Newark College and Portland College.
 These partnerships allow us to extend the curriculum offer through another provider – courses such as Small Animal Care, Engineering, Construction and IT.
 We also maintain our links with local businesses to provide work experience for our students as appropriate.

-Young people can access the 6th Form for one, two or three years as appropriate.
-The 6th Form department is open to existing Dawn House students as well as other young people who wish to transfer at 16 from other providers.
+Young people can access the 6th Form for one, two or, in exceptional circumstances three years, as appropriate.
+The 6th Form department is open to existing Dawn House School students as well as other young people who wish to transfer at 16 from other providers.

 All pupils choose a core area of study which compliments their pathway to adulthood and has due regard to the aspirations, hopes and wishes of the young person as agreed at their annual reviews and other meetings.
 The 6th form curriculum offer can be downloaded at the foot of this page.
 The suite of accreditations is generally within the Entry Level to GCSE range.
 The 6th form does not offer Level 3 or A level study.
 It is, however, possible to engage in a Level 3 course at our partner college, Vision West Notts College.